Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 in case of a new artifact submission.
 In addition, it gives you a sample CSV file.
 As for the export feature, you can specify the separator used in the CSV file you want to import as well as the date format (See ?).
-If you already use the Tracker Artifact Export (see ?) you will notice that the format of the files to import and the exported files are exactly the same.
+If you already use the Tracker Artifact Export (see `Project Data Export`_) you will notice that the format of the files to import and the exported files are exactly the same.
 This means that if you changed your CSV separator for exporting data, you must use the same to import those data.
 You can